rrastgoufard/Morph_Ardour/readme.md

 As it stands currently, the "plugin" consists of two pieces of lua code, one being the Morph Locator that targets a desired plugin on a track, and the second being the Morph Controller that does all of the parameter automation.

 1.  morph_locator.lua is an incredibly simple dsp processor that has exactly one parameter: locator_ID.
 This plugin needs to be placed in a track immediately before the desired target plugin.
 Manually ensure that every Morph Locator has a unique locator_ID set.
 (But note that multiple Morph Controllers can target the same Morph Locator.)
-It also has a "button" called Press to Describe that will print the enumerated parameter list of the desired target plugin to the log.

-Note that Press to Describe needs a new version of Ardour (7.2-128-g7e4bb2ff68 or later) in order for its messages to be printed successfully.  https://tracker.ardour.org/view.php?id=9202
+The Morph Locator's inline UI displays its own Locator ID as well as the target's parameter number of the last parameter that was modified.
+These two numbers correspond to the pid and nth entries needed in a Morph Controller.

 2.  morph_controller.lua has a large number of parameters.